Cecil Marchant: Flying service

-On 2 July 1918, Marchant was severely enough wounded to require removal from combat duty for hospitalization.
+On 2 July 1918, Marchant was wounded severely enough to require his removal from combat duty for hospitalization.
 He was temporarily appointed a 3rd Class Staff Officer in the Air Ministry on 6 October 1918, and again on 10 February 1919.
 On 20 March 1919, he was appointed an adjutant; this time, he was an acting captain, though drawing the pay and allowances as a lieutenant.

 List of aerial victories

 Post World War I

-Marchant worked in his family's business postwar.
-He was also a prime mover in organizing squadron reunions.
+Postwar, Marchant worked in his family's business.
+He was also a prime mover in organising squadron reunions.

 Cecil James Marchant died on 30 May 1965.